 Cryptocurrency staking is safe as long as users have control of their own private keys.
 Staking on the project's wallet or creating your own server to run a node is ideal because individuals have control over their keys.
 However, much like any other crypto investment or interaction, software or human error risks leading to financial losses.

-In contrast, staking on exchanges or in pools can be risky because the private keys to the particular cryptocurrency is held by the exchange and not the investor.
+In contrast, staking on exchanges or in pools can be risky because the private keys to the particular cryptocurrency are held by the exchange and not the investor.
 There is a risk of loss of funds if the crypto exchange is hacked, the system goes offline or there is a KYC issue that prevents access.